nightroman/FarNet/FSharpFar/README.md

 ```

 The first two commands evaluate the specified files on every call.
 The last
-command loads files specified by the configuration just once, then it only
+command loads files specified by the configuration once, then it just runs
-evaluates the code after `;;`.
+the code after `;;`.

 Sample file association: